-One can also combine SPL, Beta Beam and the atmospheric neutrino experiments to reduce the parameter degeneracies which lead to disconnected regions on the multidimensional space of oscillation parameters.
-One can look at [129, 130, 131] for the definitions of intrinsic, hierarchy, and octant degeneracies.
-As we have seen above, atmospheric neutrinos, mainly multi-GeV e-like events, are sensitive to the neutrino mass hierarchy if θ{13} is sufficiently large due to Earth matter effects, whilst sub-GeV e-like events provide sensitivity to the octant of θ{23} due to oscillations with Δm{21}^2 .
+atmospheric neutrinos, mainly multi-GeV e-like events, are sensitive to the neutrino mass hierarchy if θ{13} is sufficiently large due to Earth matter effects, whilst sub-GeV e-like events provide sensitivity to the octant of θ{23} due to oscillations with Δm{21}^2 .

 The result of running during 5 years in neutrino mode for SPL and Beta Beam, adding further the atmospheric neutrino data, is shown in Fig. 24 [37].
 One can appreciate that practically all degeneracies can be eliminated as only the solution with the wrong sign survives with a $\Delta \chi^2 = 3.3$.
 This last degeneracy can be completely eliminated by using a neutrino running mode combined with anti-neutrino mode and ATM data [37].
 However, the example shown is a favorable case with $\sin^2 \theta{23} = 0.6$ and in general, for $\sin^2 \theta{23} < 0.5$, the impact of the atmospheric data is weaker.
 So, as a generic case, for the CERN-MEMPHYS project, one is left with the four intrinsic degeneracies.
 However, the important observation in Fig. 24 is that degeneracies have only a very small impact on the CP violation discovery, in the sense that if the true solution is CP violating also the fake solutions are located at CP violating values of $\delta{\rm CP}$.
 Therefore, thanks to the relatively short baseline without matter effect, even if degeneracies affect the precise determination of θ{13} and δ{CP} , they have only a small impact on the CP violation discovery potential.
 Furthermore, one would quote explicitly the four possible sets of parameters with their respective confidential level.
-It is also clear from the figure that the $sign(\Delta m{31}^2)$ degeneracy has practically no effect on the θ{13} measurement, whereas the octant degeneracy has very little impact on the determination of $\delta{\rm CP}$.
+It is also clear from the figure that the sign(Δm{31}^2) degeneracy has practically no effect on the θ{13} measurement, whereas the octant degeneracy has very little impact on the determination of $\delta{\rm CP}$.

 Some other features of the atmospheric neutrino data are presented in Sec.
 7. In order to fully exploit the possibilities offered by a Neutrino Factory, the detector should be capable of identifying and measuring all three charged lepton flavors produced in charged-current interactions and of measuring their charges in order to identify the incoming neutrino helicity.
-The GLACIER concept in its non-magnetized option provides a background-free identification of electron-neutrino charged-current
+The GLACIER concept in its non-magnetized option provides a background-free identification of electron-neutrino charged-current events and a kinematical selection of tau-neutrino charged-current interactions.
+We can assume that charge discrimination is available for muons reaching an external